ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``<species>.physical_element`` (`string`)
     Only read if `do_field_ionization = 1`.
 Symbol of chemical element for this species.
 Example: for Helium, use ``physical_element = He``.
-    Elements up to atomic number Z=86 (Radon) are supported, let us know if you need higher Z.
+    All the elements up to atomic number Z=100 (Fermium) are supported.

 * ``<species>.ionization_product_species`` (`string`)
     Only read if `do_field_ionization = 1`.
 Name of species in which ionized